inductiva/sph-demos/FLUID_BLOCK.md

     |- unit_box.obj
 ```

-In this directory, we set all of the files (templated or not) required to run the simulation: `fluid_block.json.jinja` and `unit_box.obj`.
+In this directory, we set all of the files (templated or not) required to run the
+simulation: `fluid_block.json.jinja` and `unit_box.obj`.

 We remark that templated files need to contain the suffix `.jinja`.
-Otherwise they won't be modified.
+Otherwise they won't be
+modified.
 Other extra files can be added as you wish to the template directory.

 #### Create the simulation scenario class

-With the above setup, we are now ready to create the Python interface for the `FluidBlock` scenario via **Inductiva API**.
+With the above setup, we are now ready to create the Python interface for the `FluidBlock`
+scenario via **Inductiva API**.

-We break this scenario into three classes: `FluidBlock`, `SimulationParameters` and `FluidBlockSplishSplash`.
-The first two classes will define the parameters that will be set in the template files, with the same exact name.
+We break this scenario into three classes: `FluidBlock`, `SimulationParameters` and
+`FluidBlockSplishSplash`.
+The first two classes will define the parameters that are
+set with the same name in the template files.

 ##### Input Parameters